isaacsas/SPRFittingPaper2023.jl/README.md

 using Pkg
 Pkg.add(url="https://github.com/isaacsas/SPRFitting.jl.git")
 ```
-It is often better to first create a new environment in the directory where
+It is often better to first create a new, clean environment in the directory where
 you'll have your fitting script.
 Start Julia in that directory and then
 ```julia
 using Pkg